Monogenic functions over real alternative *-algebras: fundamental results and applications: Abstract

 \section{Abstract}

-The concept of monogenic functions over real alternative $\ast$-algebras has recently been introduced to unify several classical monogenic (or regular) functions theories in hypercomplex analysis, including quaternionic, octonionic, and Clifford analysis.
-This paper explores the fundamental properties of these monogenic functions, focusing on the Cauchy-Pompeiu integral formula and Taylor series expansion in hypercomplex subspaces, among which the non-commutativity and especially non-associativity of multiplications demand full considerations.
+The concept of monogenic functions over real alternative $\ast$-algebras has recently been introduced to unify several classical monogenic (or regular) functions theories in hypercomplex analysis, including quaternionic, octonionic, and Clifford analysis as special cases.
+This paper explores the fundamental properties of these monogenic functions in hypercomplex subspaces, focusing on the Cauchy-Pompeiu integral formula and Taylor series expansion, among which the non-commutativity and especially non-associativity of multiplications demand full considerations in terms of some new techniques.
 The theory presented herein provides a robust framework for understanding monogenic functions in the context of real alternative $\ast$-algebras, shedding light on the interplay between algebraic structures and hypercomplex analysis.

 {\bf Keywords:}\quad Functions of a hypercomplex variable; Clifford analysis; monogenic functions; alternative algebras\\ {\bf MSC (2020):}\quad Primary: 30G35; Secondary: 32A30, 17D05